Southern California Sellers Closing Costs that the seller would pay at the close of escrow when they sell their home.

 - Termite Work – in California, there are two sections to the Termite Report; Section 1 covers the infestation of termites, and Section 2 covers future items that may happen.
 The best thing to do is get a termite inspection report of your home when you first get it listed for sale so you know what your costs will be.
 However, you are under no obligation to do the termite work.

 - Natural Hazard Disclosure Report discloses to the buyer if the property is in an earthquake zone, fire hazard, etc. You as the seller need to disclose this to the buyer.
-You can fill out the form yourself or have a third party company take the liability of it and create a report for the buyer.
+You can fill out the form yourself or have a third-party company take the liability of it and create a report for the buyer.

 The cost is about $99 to $159.
 I found a company called MyNHD.com or First American Natural Hazard Zone Disclosure Company to produce a good report.